hbctraining/Pseudobulk-for-scRNAseq/lessons/04_pseudobulk_DE_analysis.md

 </p>

-Sample-level QC allows us to see **how well our replicates cluster together**, as well as observe whether our experimental condition represents the major source of variation in the data.
-Performing sample-level QC can also identify any **sample outliers**, which may need to be explored further to determine whether they need to be removed prior to DE analysis.
+Sample-level QC allows us to see **how well our replicates cluster together**, and observe whether the experimental condition represents the major source of variation in the data.
+Performing sample-level QC can also help identify any **sample outliers**, which may need to be explored further to determine whether they need to be removed prior to DE analysis.

-When using these unsupervised clustering methods, normalization and log2-transformation of the counts improves the distances/clustering for visualization.
-DESeq2 uses median of ratios method for count normalization and a regularized log transform (rlog) of the normalized counts for sample-level QC as it moderates the variance across the mean, improving the clustering.
+In this lesson, we will introduce to you two different unsupervised clustering methods for exploratory data analysis.
+When **using unsupervised methods** it is helpful to apply a normalization or transformation to the data to improve the distances/clustering for visualization, rather than using raw counts.
+DESeq2 uses median of ratios method for count normalization, which is typically used for plotting expression data downstream after DE analysis.
+DESeq2 also has the option to **transform counts** using a regularized log transform (rlog) or varaince stabilizing transform (vst) **as these can moderate the variance across the mean**, and improve the clustering.
+The transformation of raw count data is recommended for sample-level QC.

 ### PCA